 Evaluate Your Probiotic Today

 The patented BIO-tract technology guards the live organisms through the stomach acid barrier and releases the bugs over a long 8-10 hour duration.
 This technology makes LoveBug Probiotics 15 times more effective than other capsules in the market.
-These non-GMO, sugar-free, soy and gluten-free tablets do not contain any unnecessary ingredients and do not need to be refrigerated either, making them the most viable supplement for you.
+These non-GMO, sugar-free, soy and gluten-free tablets do not include any unnecessary ingredients and do not need to be refrigerated either, making them the most viable supplement for you.